nkanderson/APB-protocol/docs/TESTING.md

       b.
 Reset to pre-transaction state
     3. Invalid `PADDR`
       a.
 From the specification document: "`PADDR` indicates a byte address. `PADDR` is permitted to be unaligned with respect to the data width, but the result is UNPREDICTABLE.
 For example, a Completer might use the unaligned address, aligned address, or signal an error response"
       b.
-TODO: We should decide what action our completer will take.
-Maybe the simplest would be for `PSLVERR` to be asserted, and reset to pre-transaction state
+Our completer will be designed to require alignment.
+For invalid addresses, `PSLVERR` will be asserted, and the perhipheral will be reset to pre-transaction state

 1. **Consecutive or concurrent transactions**